Plant disease epidemiology: Elements of an epidemic

 Disease epidemics in plants can cause huge losses in yield of crops as well threatening to wipe out an entire species such as was the case with Dutch Elm Disease and could occur with Sudden Oak Death.
 An epidemic of potato late blight, caused by Phytophthora infestans, led to the Great Irish Famine and the loss of many lives.

 Commonly the elements of an epidemic are referred to as the “disease triangle”: a susceptible host, pathogen, and conducive environment.
 For a disease to occur all three of these must be present.
 Below is an illustration of this point.
 Where all three items meet, there is a disease.
 The fourth element missing from this illustration for an epidemic to occur is time.
 As long as all three of these elements are present disease can initiate, an epidemic will only ensue if all three continue to be present.
 Anyone of the three might be removed from the equation though.
-The host might out-grow susceptibility as with high-temperature adult-plant resistance, the environment changes and is not conducive for the pathogen to cause disease, or the pathogen is controlled through a fungicide application for instance.
+The host might out-grow susceptibility as with high-temperature adult-plant resistance, the environment changes and is not conducive for the pathogen to cause disease, or the pathogen is controlled through a fungicide application.

 Sometimes a fourth factor of time is added as the time at which a particular infection occurs, and the length of time conditions remain viable for that infection, can also play an important role in epidemics.
 The age of the plant species can also play a role, as certain species change in their levels of disease resistance as they mature; in a process known as ontogenic resistance.

 If all of the criteria are not met, such as a susceptible host and pathogen are present, but the environment is not conducive to the pathogen infecting and causing disease, a disease cannot occur.
 For example, corn is planted into a field with corn residue that has the fungus Cercospora zea-maydis, the causal agent of Grey leaf spot of corn, but if the weather is too dry, and there is no leaf wetness the spores of the fungus in the residue cannot germinate and initiate infection.

-Likewise, it stands to reason if the host is susceptible and the environment favours the development of disease but the pathogen is not present there is no disease.
+Likewise, if the host is susceptible and the environment favours the development of disease but the pathogen is not present there is no disease.
 Taking the example above, the corn is planted into a ploughed field where there is no corn residue with the fungus Cercospora zea-maydis, the causal agent of Grey leaf spot of corn, present but the weather means extended periods of leaf wetness, there is no infection initiated.

 When a pathogen requires a vector to be spread then for an epidemic to occur the vector must be plentiful and active.